CIM – Confidential Information Memorandum

 This guide will break down all the various sections that are included in most CIMs and provide a downloadable template that can be edited to create your own CIM.

 When any company goes through a sale process, it hires an investment banker or M&A advisory firm.
 The first step of the banker is to understand the company and gather as much information as possible from top management to come up with a profile the company.

 The banker prepares the CIM and uses it as a marketing document, which is intended to make the company look attractive as the objective is “not just to sell, but to sell for maximum value.”
-The reason an investment banker tries to sell it at maximum value is because of the simple fact that their commission is based on the sale price.
+The reason an investment banker tries to sell a company at the maximum value is because they represent the best interest of their client (the seller), and that their commission is based on the sale price.

 An example table of contents for an offering memorandum:

 This is a 1-2 page summary of the entire memorandum.
 It contains at least the following:

 This section of the CIM contains the investment rationale in detail, i.e. why would the “target company” be a great fit for the acquirer.
 Typically, it may include the following (as hypothetical examples):

 It is imperative for the acquirer to know the market size and current market trends.
 It is the duty of the banker to give an overview of the market and make the company’s case stronger.
 The investment banker prepares the market overview from credible data sources, such as World Bank, Gartner, IDC, Forrester, Bloomberg, Reuters, etc. Credible sources provide reliability to the data points and help the acquirer to better understand the market and formulate the right strategy.

 The overview of the market contains elements like: